 A pregnant bridesmaid or even the maid of honor!
 There’s one in every group!
 You may have had the luxury of knowing one of your girls is pregnant before you ask them to be in your bridal party allowing you to plan accordingly, but more often then not, it’s a surprise half way through the planning process.
 What’s a bride to do?
 We all know that pregnant women are in an altered state of mind many refer to as baby brain and can’t possibly perform their bridal party duties, but did you know that engaged women also suffer from a similar condition?
-Bride Brain ( more commonly know as Bridezilla ), puts normally loving, considerate and compassionate women into a crazed state of mind with temporary side effects that make them selfish, delusional, paranoid and insensitive!
+Bride Brain puts normally loving, considerate and compassionate women into a crazed state of mind with temporary side effects that make them selfish, delusional, paranoid and insensitive!
 So how do you deal with all these raging hormones and bridal party woes?

 Here are some things to consider before you boot your bestie or have a meltdown.